-RP Fiber Power V6: Custom Forms, Tailored to Specific Applications
+RP Fiber Power V6: Custom Forms

 The user interface is an important aspect of a simulation and design software; a good solution really supports the user in the handling of sophisticated things.
 There are very different concepts for that, having different advantages and limitations.
 Usually, there is a trade-off between flexibility and ease of use: